IS-120/responsive-images-svg/README.md

 | tablet | `768px`   | 4:3             |
 | mobile | `380px`   | 1:1             |

-The ratios are guides.
+As discussed in class, the widths and ratios are guides.
 You are welcome to use different ratios based on your own preferences.
 If you'd like a full screen hero image, don't try to force the sizing with HTML.
 After we learn CSS, you can use CSS to make the image fill the entire screen.

+Finally, we will keep this assignment simple and assume the maximum screen width is `1920px`, and ignore pixel ratios (which on some devices are up to 4x). **Make sure none of your images are wider than `1920px`.** To see the pixel ratio of your computer or device, check out [mydevice.io](https://mydevice.io/).

 ### Steps to create your hero `<picture>` element

 1. Find a free high-resolution image for your hero image.
 You can search [Unsplash](https://unsplash.com/) or [Pexels](https://www.pexels.com/).
 If you use your own image, make sure the image is at least `1920px` wide.
 2. Use a photo editor, such as [befunky](https://www.befunky.com/create/), to crop and resize your image to display on all three screen sizes.
 Make sure the cropping is obvious; don't just resize the image.
 3. Save your images in the `images` folder.
+In order for the auto-tester to detect that this is your hero image, begin the file name with `hero`.
 To make it easy for you to identify which image is which, append the width to the image file name.
 For example, in the images above, I used the file names
    - `hero-squirrel-1920w.jpg`
    - `hero-squirrel-768w.jpg`
    - `hero-squirrel-380w.jpg`